We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 During these extra hours, as well as Early Theme Park Entry, select attractions, merchandise, and food locations will be available.

-This should translate to mean that the most popular rides will be open, but the less popular attractions likely won’t.
+This translates to mean that the most popular rides will be open, but the less popular attractions likely won’t.

 Guests need to have either their MagicBand, MagicMobile Pass, Key to the World card, or some other proof of being a Deluxe Resort guest.

-Keep in mind, all the park guests will likely be allowed to roam around the park during the extra hours, they just won’t be able to get on the rides.
+Keep in mind, all the park guests are allowed to roam around the park during the extra hours, they just won’t be able to get on the rides.

 What to Expect at the Disney World 50th Anniversary